TGRui/guangruitang.github.io/_pages/about.md

 My research is mainly about distributionally robust optimization, regularization in machine learning and hyperparameter optimization.

-Before that, I obtained bachelor's degree and master's degree in Biomdeical Engineering at Beihang University, where I worked on medical signal processing and medical image processing.
+Before that, I obtained bachelor's degree and master's degree in Biomedical Engineering at Beihang University, where I worked on medical signal processing and medical image processing.